MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/variant/variant-isrecord-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Example
  The following example determines whether an AL variant contains a record variable.
-The GET method gets customer number 10000 from the **Customer** table.
+The Get method gets customer number 10000 from the **Customer** table.
 The record is stored in the MyRecord variable.
 The MyRecord variable is assigned to the variant variable that is named MyVariant.
 The **ISRecord** method determines whether the variant contains a Record variable and stores the return value in the varResult variable.
 In this case, the variant contains a Record variable so **true** is returned and displayed in a message box.
 The [ISCODE Method (Variant)](../../methods/devenv-iscode-method-variant.md)determines whether the variant contains a code variable.
 The return value is **false** because the variant does not contain a code.

 ```
 var